parasby/rosgw/src/README.md

 * address - the target gateway address to be allowed for the ROS service request
 * service - an array of the service configuration to be exposed to the target
 * service.service - the service name to be exposed to the target
-* service.serviceType - the service type to be exposed to the target
+* service.type - the service type to be exposed to the target

 ### ADD Action Expose API